[ PLANKTON NUITRIENTS ]

 The researchers concluded the experiment by stating that low amounts of iron in the body contribute to ADHD and that those children would benefit from using iron supplements to keep their iron levels intact.

 If you or your child has been diagnosed with ADHD, you might benefit from the right iron supplements as well.
-However, be sure to consult your doctor first before starting independently (38).
+However, be sure to consult your doctor first before commencing (38).